aryan7tiwary/aryan7tiwary.github.io/_posts/2022-11-05-I-passed-sec+.md

 1. [What is CompTIA Security+?](https://aryan7tiwary.github.io/blog/I-passed-sec+/#1-what-is-comptia-security)
 2. [What is covered in this certification?](https://aryan7tiwary.github.io/blog/I-passed-sec+/#2-what-is-covered-in-this-certification)
 3. [How did I prepare for it?](http://aryan7tiwary.github.io/blog/I-passed-sec+/#3-how-did-i-prepare-for-it)
-4. How was my "remote" exam experience?
-5. How does it impact my life?

 ># 1. What is CompTIA Security+?
 >